calcSD

 Volume Stats

-After all that, we estimate statistics for the volume of a penis.
+We still need to estimate statistics for the volume of a penis.
 The volume of the measurements inserted is calculated using the following formula:

 Assuming a perfectly circular girth shape (not the case in real-life), cross-sectional area of the shaft is calculated, then multiplied by the length of the penis to get a cylindrical approximation of the volume.
 This cylinder is then corrected by multiplying by 0.9 since penises are typically only occupying close to that proportion of a perfect cylinder (obviously this approximation doesn't accurately predict the volume of every penis since some are very non-uniform, however it should on average improve the estimate by correcting for volume reductions from the indentation below the coronal ridge, the conical head, and the imperfectly circular circumference).